haythembenkhlifa/HereApiMapField/README.md

 # Here Api Map Field

-Here API map for Larvel Nova Field with the ability of real-time position update.
+Here API map for Laravel Nova Field with the ability of real-time position update.

 ### Installation